-We have audited the basic financial statements of the West Contra Costa Transportation Advisory Committee (WCCTAC) for the year ended June 30, 2021.
-Professional standards require that we communicate to you the following information related to our audit under generally accepted auditing standards
+We have audited the basic financial statements of the West Contra Costa Transportation Advisory Committee (WCCTAC) for the year ended June 30, 2022.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information with the Chair of the Board during our discussion on November 14, 2022.
+Professional standards also require that we communicate to you the following information related to our audit.